Elementary music lesson plans that teach your students how to improve their internal sense of pitch

 Musicality Now Podcast, Podcast Episode 81: About Audiation

-If you’re looking for even more information about audiation, check out the Musicality Now podcast.
+If you’re looking for even more information about audiation, check out the Musicality Now podcast on YouTube.
 We’ve even included excerpts of the podcast transcript for a quick read.

 Musicality Now Podcast Transcript Excerpts